costineesti/SeaClear/README.md

 $$p_C = \begin{bmatrix} x_c \\ y_c \\ z_c \end{bmatrix}$$

 To interpret this in the **world (aruco) frame**, I use TF.
-Since TF already knows the static transform
+Since TF already knows the static transform,

 $$
 T_{C \to W} =